 One of the things that many people like about the AR Drone is the fact that the user’s iPad doubles as the quadcopter’s control unit.
 While using a tablet as a controller does have its advantages, there is one drawback – because the iPad communicates with the drone via Wi-Fi, its range is quite limited.
 The designers of the Fighting Walrus Radio are attempting to remedy that situation, by allowing newer iPads, iPhones and iPod touches to communicate with unmanned aerial vehicles via longer-range radiofrequency.
 Read More

-The DOCKr offers six functions from one device
+DOCKr offers six iPad accessories in one device

 The iPad is a great device, but it's the accessories that maximize its usefulness.
 Keyboards like Elecom's butterfly keyboard for iPad, and ultra-high capacity batteries are just a couple of examples.
 Now, a new product called the DOCKr looks to combine six different iPad accessories into one do-it-all device.
 Read More